alejandro0619/Cpp-course/part-1/docs/operators.md

 What good is a variable if you don’t have a way to change it?
 The table below shows the most common operators used in C++ and sample code that makes use of them.
 Note that operators in C++ can be binary (operate on two variables), unary (operate on a single variable), or even ternary (operate on three variables).
-There is only one ternary operator in C++ and it is covered in the next section, “Conditionals.”
+There is only one ternary operator in C++ and it is covered in the next section, "Conditionals."

 <div align="center" > <img  title="Preprocessor-directives" alt="preprocessor-directives" src="./media/operators.png"> </div>
 <div align="center" > <img  title="Preprocessor-directives" alt="preprocessor-directives" src="./media/operators-1.png"> </div>